Pedro-HMV/Pedro-HMV/README.md

 My name is Pedro Vilela.

-I'm a junior backend developer from Brazil.
+I'm a junior developer from Brazil.

-I'm currently focusing on improving my Python and Django knowledge.
+I'm currently focusing on improving my Python knowledge, focusing on web and automation (Selenium, Requests, Django, Flask).

 I'm also a podcaster and I've been working on a website for my podcast, which is called **Interzone**.
 If you speak portuguese, <a href="https://open.spotify.com/show/4BeFulmVxleaJYaXQmtl8P?si=e759e601db2b4605" target="_blank">check us out on Spotify!</a>